-The program receives LPNs and Paramedics into the second term of the program, enabling them to acquire their ADN in three semesters.
 The program also facilitates articulation toward an upper division baccalaureate program in nursing.
 ADN students will adhere to standards as listed in the Chipola Nursing Student Handbook that comply with the Florida Board of Nursing requirements for written rules and policies.
 Applicants are advised that if there has been an arrest or conviction for any offense other than a minor traffic violation, the Florida State Board of Nursing has the authority to deny license as a Registered Nurse.
 Applicants must certify in writing that there is no bar to future licensure in the State of Florida based upon the above provision.
 Admission to the Nursing program will in no way imply that the Florida Board of Nursing will allow the potential graduate to take the licensing examination.
 Each clinical facility may conduct a background check on each student before allowing the student to complete onsite clinical assignments.
 If a student is refused access to a clinical site by the clinical facility at any time during the program, the student will not be able to meet the clinical requirement; therefore, the student cannot progress and will receive a grade of "F" for the nursing class in which the student is enrolled.